tearitco/SRW-Engine-MV-Public/docs/manual.md

 * splitEvent event\_id

 Split the event with the specified id.
-The unit unit for the event should be a combined unit and the members of the combination should have been deployed on the stage before for best results.
+The unit  for the event should be a combined unit and the members of the combination should have been deployed on the stage before for best results.

+* transformActor actor\_id

+Transforms the actor with the specified id.
+The unit for the actor should be able to transform!

+* combineActor actor\_id

+Combine the actor with the specified id.
+The unit for the actor should be able to combine and the other members of the combination should be deployed for best results.

+* splitActor actor\_id

+Split the actor with the specified id.
+The unit for the actor should be a combined unit and the members of the combination should have been deployed on the stage before for best results.

 ## Script commands